rburnham52/svelte-typescript-sass-template/README.md

 Navigate to [localhost:4000](http://localhost:4000).
 You should see your app running.
 Edit a component file in `src`, save it, and the page should reload with your changes.

 ### Limitations
+#### Typescript/Sass
-Typescript and Svelte support are added to `.svelte` files using the via the `svelte-preprocessor`.
+Typescript and Sass support for `.svelte` files are added via the `svelte-preprocessor`.
 It requires using the `lang` or `type` attributes on the `style` and `script` elements.
-Within the script block this should work but inside the html section support varies based on the IDE you use.
+Within the script block this should work but inside `.svelte` files support varies based on the IDE you use.
+It may build but your IDE still shows errors

 Importing separate Typescript and Sass files should work fine.

+#### Aliases
+Currently to use webpack style aliases during imports they need to be defined in `webpack.config', as a custom sass scssAliases to enable in sass and in tsconfig.json to enable importing in typescript

+I'm currently looking for a way to share this logic but for now you must update aliases in `webpack.common.js` as well as `packages.json`

 ## Storybook
 [Storybook](https://storybook.js.org/) has been setup to allow designing components in isolation.
 There are many Story book [addons](https://storybook.js.org/addons/) that can be added to extend the features